Aeronautics/aero/README.txt

 ```
 Special notes:

-Similar to brew, with pyrus you are alse required to call info should you require more details about a particular package.
+Similar to brew, with pyrus you are also required to call info should you require more details about a particular package.
 Luckily aero is more considerate and will call info on your behalf to provide you with more information in the search results.

 Macports